I1820/frontend.ng/README.md

 [![Travis branch](https://img.shields.io/travis/com/I1820/frontend/master.svg?style=flat-square)](https://travis-ci.com/I1820/frontend)

-## Introduction
+## IntroductionT
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2.
+his project was generated with the [Angular CLI](https://github.com/angular/angular-cli) version 7.0.2 and acts as a frontend for the giant I1820 Platform.

 ## Site Structure
 This section lists the essential components that must be reviewed in future developments.